tehilinski/MTBMPI/doc/MainPage.md

 ## Your Application Task

-Your application's task class will be derived from `mtbmpi::TaskAdapterBase`.
+Your application's task class will be derived from mtbmpi::TaskAdapterBase.
-That in turn has a parent `mtbmpi::Task`.
+That in turn has a parent mtbmpi::Task.
 Here, both together will be referred to as "the task".

 A task does the work of the application.
 Tasks know their state, and need to keep the Master/Controller